What Is Attorney Funding?

 Don’t Let Settlement Delays Ruin Your Law Practice

 As with any business, running a law firm requires a steady flow of capital.
 Many attorneys struggle to maintain a successful legal practice when their fees are astronomically delayed.
-Those fees are the lifeblood of any thriving practice: without them, it becomes enormously difficult to build cases, to find new clients, or even to maintain daily expenses.
+Those fees are the lifeblood of any thriving practice: without them, it becomes enormously difficult to build cases, find new clients, or even maintain daily expenses.

-The different types of attorney funding are designed to fit the needs of solo practitioners and larger firms alike, allowing contingency fee attorneys to thrive while waiting on their fees to be paid out.
+The different types of attorney funding are designed to fit the needs of solo practitioners and larger firms alike, allowing contingency fee attorneys to thrive while waiting for their fees to be paid out.
 With a funding advance, attorneys can hire expert witnesses, cover discovery costs, pay for advertising and administrative costs, and maintain an office space without worrying about running out of capital.

 Why Not Just Go To The Bank?